Skip to content

 Consistency

 By preventing concurrent modifications to the same resources, locks help maintain consistency between your Terraform configuration and the actual state of your infrastructure.
-This consistency is crucial when multiple team members are working on the same project.

 What is a Lock?